IamCostello/Kotlin-MVPcounter/README.md

-Simple counter app using MVP and MVVM pattern and MVVM pattern
+Simple counter app using MVP and MVVM pattern

-Checkout at MVVM branch
+Checkout at second branch for MVVM